All Episodes

 Of course I am.

-The media totally wants Hillary Clinton to win.
+But the media, the media totally wants Hillary Clinton to win.

-Don't misunderstand, but they're so conflicted.
+But they're so conflicted.

-Because the cable networks, since this thing ended, have been devoted to the press conference, and how Trump was mean to them, and how Trump insulted them, and how Trump criticized them.
+Because the cable networks, since this thing ended, have been devoted to the press conference and how Trump was mean to them and how Trump insulted them and how Trump criticized them.

-And they're now doing all these introspective panel discussions on what does it all mean?
+And they're now doing all these introspective panel discussions on what does it all mean and what kind of deranged guy is Trump.

 Even the New York Times, folks, the New York Times has a story today.

-This is in fact the foundation of the great dissertation I have coming up to explain much of what's going on to analyze it.
+This is, in fact, the foundation of the great dissertation I have coming up to explain much of what's going on to analyze it.

 Well, not so much explain.